tayapro/twizy/README.md

 ## Future Features

-- Option to pause the game.
+- Implement Redis to manage race conditions, ensuring that the champions' board is accurately updated even when two players submit scores simultaneously.
+This prevents conflicts and ensures all high scores are recorded correctly.
+- Include an option to pause the game so that players can take breaks without worrying about time-sensitive elements or score loss.
-- Get hints or clues, when a user is stuck.
+- Provide hints or clues to users when they are stuck on a quiz question, helping them progress without frustration.
-- Race conditions for Google's spreadsheet.
+- Introduce a database for storing user information, including usernames and passwords.
+This will improve security and enable features like user authentication and personalized game experiences.
+- Add multi-language support, allowing players from different regions to enjoy the game in their preferred language, enhancing accessibility and user engagement.

 [Back to top](#table-of-contents)